What Is Cupping Therapy?

 The marks mentioned above will disappear within one day to several weeks, depending on the client’s physical reaction and the intensity of treatment.

 With Fire Cupping burns can occur.
-Cupping is not advised with pregnancy, extreme fatigue, cancer, and blood coagulation issues.
+Cupping is not advised during pregnancy, extreme fatigue, cancer, and blood coagulation issues.